This tutorial explains how to contribute to free software (open

 Define some branch settings in the trunk branch.
 Switch to

-Branch Configuration and the branch.conf file will be opened
+that branch, select and the branch.conf file will be opened

 in your text editor.